NikhailKazak/COMP4900E_Project/README.md

     * TestEncryptionAlg.py has been changed to use the Python PQCrypto (Post-Quantum Crypto) library
         * Preliminary attempt to implement Kyber/Dilithium in Python

-    * ExecutionScript.py now accepts modes and/or a string when launch - refer to launch instructions above
+    * ExecutionScript.py now accepts modes and/or a string when launched - refer to launch instructions above

     * KyberDilithiumEncryptionAlg.py leverages an implementation of a kyber/dilithium library - pqcrypto
         * Includes general description of operations